 Shelf Life of Bath Products: Rancidity vs. Mold

-4 oz.
-Sunflower Oil (3-6 months)
+6.5 oz.
+Sunflower Oil (6 months)

-2 oz.
-Castor Oil (1 year)
+6.5 oz.
+Sweet Almond Oil (1 year)

-When it comes to cold process soap, a great indicator of rancid oils are “dreaded orange spots," also known as DOS.
-They can occur months or years after the soap has been made.
-Several factors increase the likelihood of dreaded orange spots, but the most common is rancid oils.
+When it comes to cold process soap, a great indicator of rancid oils is “dreaded orange spots," also known as DOS.
+They can show up months or years after the soap has been made.
+Several factors increase the likelihood of DOS, but the most common is rancid oils.
 The bars are fine to use, but they usually smell quite unpleasant.

-The pH level of cold process soap does not allow mold or bacteria to grow.
+The pH level of cold process soap doesn't allow mold or bacteria to grow.
 Because of this, the shelf life of cold process soap is essentially when the bars develop DOS.
 Find a list of oil shelf lives here.
 You can also add Vitamin E oil to make your bars last a little bit longer.

 Another unique example of shelf life is bath bombs.
-They're made by combining citric acid and baking soda.
+They're made with citric acid and baking soda.
 Over time, citric acid loses its potency if it's exposed to air.
 We recommend storing bath bombs in an airtight container in a cool, dry place and using them within 6 months for the best results.

 Keep in mind that shelf lives are an estimate.
-Other factors, like how products are stored, also affect the shelf life.
-We recommend storing ingredients and products in a cool, dry place for the best results.
+Other factors affect it, like how products are stored.
+We recommend keeping them in a cool, dry place for the best results.
 It also helps to label all your oils with a use-by date.
 If you're not sure if your product is past its prime, throw it out to be on the safe side.